MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ```

 You can apply the same attribute to multiple
-declaration by using a scope block following the
+declarations by using a scope block following the
 attribute.
 That is, an attribute immediately followed by braces surrounding
 the declarations to which the attribute applies.